servalproject/ServalMaps/README.md

 As development progresses more information will be made available on the [Thoughts by Techxplorer blog](http://techxplorer.com) and on the [Serval Project Wiki](http://developer.servalproject.org/dokuwiki/doku.php?id=content:servalmaps:main_page).

 ## Change Log ##

-### Version 0.2a ###

-The source code for the [Serval Maps](http://developer.servalproject.org/dokuwiki/doku.php?id=content:servalmaps:main_page) application has been moved to the main [Serval Project](https://github.com/servalproject/) GitHub repository.
-Development from this date further will be committed to this repository and the [old repository](https://github.com/techxplorer/ServalMaps) will remain as a snapshot.

 ### Version 0.2 ###